archnachauhan/Dog_breed_classifier/README.md

 Sample Output
 PROJECT INSTRUCTIONS :
-The software used for this project is :
+-The software used for this project is :
-  Anaconda Jupyter Notebook
+  -Anaconda Jupyter Notebook
-The libraries used in this project are :
+-The libraries used in this project are :
-  PyTorch
+  -PyTorch
-  Numpy
+  -Numpy
-  matplotlib
+  -matplotlib
-  openCV
+  -openCV
 The data set that is used in the project can be downloaded from the links provided below :
   1. For dog dataset -  dog dataset
   2. For humans dataset -  human dataset